John Gemmell

-John Gemmell (born 6 September 1984) is a Scottish former footballer who last played as a forward for Scottish League Two side Dumbarton.
+John Gemmell (born 6 September 1984) is a Scottish former footballer who last played as a forward for Scottish League Two side Dumbarton and is now Commercial Manager at Albion Rovers.

 Playing career

 Queens Park

 John began his senior career at Queens Park as a 17-year-old from the Giffnock North youth team.
 His time at Hampden was fruitful, with a goal record of over 1 in 4.

 Gemmell was the top scorer in his last season with the Spiders.

 Partick Thistle

 Gemmell was tipped as a future international player when he was signed by manager John Lambie as a 19-year-old, in one of his last acts as Partick Thistle boss.
 His progress was monitored under his replacement Gerry Collins.

 Gemmell was top scorer in Thistle reserves & made some appearances from the bench as Thistle struggled at the wrong end of the Scottish Premier League and he failed to score in 5 appearances in a poor side.